karensmiley/newsletter-digest-standalone/README.md

 ### "HTTP errors" during fetch
 - Some newsletters may be temporarily down
-- Script will retry a few times, then skip and continue with others
+- Script will retry a few times, then skip and continue with others; each retry will show ⏱
-- Normal to see a few failures in large lists
+- Common to see a few failures in large lists or with long lookback periods
 - To reduce these failures, increase the number of retry attempts (set via the runstring)

 ### Engagement metrics are zero
 - Article may genuinely have no engagement yet
-- HTML parsing may have failed for that specific article
+- HTML retrieval or parsing may have failed for that specific article
 - API calls to fetch engagement metrics may have timed out, even after retries
 - Articles are still included, just scored lower